>> See Cut, Copy, Paste ...

 Your hard drive will fail.
 Period.
 You should have copies of your important data (email messages,

-pictures, letters, etc.) saved some other place than just
+pictures, letters, etc.) saved to some other place than just

 your hard drive.
-Almost every computer nowadays has a CD
+Almost every computer nowadays has a CD/DVD

-burner (CDRW) and CDs are cheap.
+burner and disks are cheap.
 See also: CD Burning Secrets.

-Online Backup is now easy & affordable.
-You can use Google Docs to share & retrieve your Word & Excel spreadsheets from anywhere; you can use Google's Picasa to share & retrieve your photos from anywhere.
-For a full, unlimited backup, I recommend Carbonite for a very easy to set up, easy to use and secure service, ... and at $55 a year, I consider it a bargain.
+- Online Backup is now easy & affordable.
+You can use Google Docs to share & retrieve your Word & Excel spreadsheets from anywhere; you can use Google+ Photos to share & retrieve your photos from anywhere.
+For a full, unlimited backup, I recommend Carbonite for a very easy to set up, easy to use, and secure service ... and at $59 a year, I consider it a bargain.

-With your original OS and application CDs/DVDs and your data on a backup media (CDs, hard drive, tape, flash drive, online, etc.), you'll be back up and running in no time.
+With your original OS and application CDs/DVDs and your data on a backup media (CDs, hard drive, tape, flash drive, online, etc.), if your hard drive fails, you'll be back up and running in no time.

 Want more speed?